Blog / 3DS & SCA

-How do merchants manage the increasing convergence of fraud & payments?
+How do merchants manage the increasing convergence of fraud and payments?

 Around 70% of merchant fraud teams also manage payments.
 How do teams track payment data and fraud, what percentage of transactions are sent through 3D Secure, and what does this mean for fraud detection moving forward?

-How do merchants manage the increasing convergence of fraud & payments?
+How do merchants manage the increasing convergence of fraud and payments?

 Fraud and payments are increasingly intertwined thanks to global payment regulations such as PSD2 in Europe.
 Our Online Merchant Perspectives Survey revealed that around 70% of fraud teams also manage payments within their business.
 This makes sense, as it’s key to understand whether fraudsters favour specific methods and how they adapt techniques for different payment options.